patmbee/fintech_3/challenge_19/README.md

 # Module 19 Challenge
-This project contains a Fintech Finder application.
+This project contains a Fintech Finder application

 *  Generate a new Ethereum account instance by using a mnemonic seed phrase
 *  Fetch and display the account balance associated with an Ethereum account address